List of long marriages: Recording longest marriages

 The longest marriage recorded (although not officially recognized) is a granite wedding anniversary (90 years) between Karam and Kartari Chand, who both lived in the United Kingdom, but were married in India.
-Karam and Kartari Chand married in 1925 and died in 2016 and 2019 respectively.
+The couple married in 1925, and died in 2016 and 2019, respectively.

 Guinness World Records published its first edition in 1955.
-In the 1984 to 1998 editions, the longest recorded marriages were between Dr. Sir Temulji Bhicaji Nariman and Lady Nariman, and Lazarus and Mary Molly Rowe according to the New England Historical and Genealogical Register, both of them stated as spanning 86 years.
-Guinness has since recognized couples with longer marriage spans, with the current world record holders being Herbert and Zelmyra Fisher.
-Guinness also keeps record of the oldest married couple by aggregate age.
+In the 1984 to 1998 editions, the longest recorded marriages were between Sir Temulji Bhicaji and Lady Nariman, and Lazarus and Mary Molly Rowe.
+According to the New England Historical and Genealogical Register, both of them are stated as spanning 86 years.
+Guinness has since recognized couples with longer marriage spans, with the current world record holders (as of 2024) being David and Sarah Hiller.
+It also keeps record of the oldest married couple by aggregate age.

 Other organizations have created events where they honor couples with long marriages.
 In 2011, World Marriage Encounter (WME), an American organization that was responsible for making a World Marriage Day, created a Longest Married Couple Project (LMCP), where they pick a couple with a long marriage and honor them on Valentine's Day.
 They have since expanded the awards to representatives in each of the 50 states, although the candidates selected are not necessarily the ones with record-setting marriages.
-Starting in 2004, the Louisiana Family Forum (LFF) has honored its own annual list of long-time married couples in that particular state, beginning with George and Germaine Briant.
+Starting in 2004, the Louisiana Family Forum (LFF) has honored its annual list of long-time married couples in that particular state, beginning with George and Germaine Briant.